Skip to main content

 The Capstone Project modules are full-year courses examined entirely based on continuous assessment.
 The broad structure of the assessment is as follows:

-1. Research proposal (30%): Students must submit a research proposal.
+1. Research proposal (30%): At the end of Michaelmas term, students must submit a research proposal.

 2. Dissertation (70%): This is the final submission and makes up the largest proportion of the marks for this module.